EmielGeeraerts/GetandCleanData_CourseProject/README.md

 ### run_analysis.R
 Script to create tidy datasets starting from the described input material.

-### ActivityRecognition.csv
+### ActivityRecognition.txt
 A tidy dataset created by passing running the run_analysis.R script, the variables and data of which are described in CodeBook.md.

-### AverageActivityRecognition.csv
+### AverageActivityRecognition.txt
-A tidy dataset, similar to ActivityRecognition.csv, .but instead containing the average of each variable for each activity and each subject.
+A tidy dataset, similar to ActivityRecognition.txt, .but instead containing the average of each variable for each activity and each subject.